cole0227/BigLands/README.md

 BigLands
 ========

-A game built around exploration, collection, and mastery
+A game built around exploration, collection, and mastery.
+Biglands features a vast random world.